 X allows anyone who purchases a subscription to Premium to get the verified check mark.
 This is a subscription with extra features such as editing tweets, uploading longer videos, and more.
 Any account with the blue check mark will state the following when you click on it.
 “This account is verified.”

-Previously you could tell who paid for this and who was verified long before the premium subscription was introduced.
-Not anymore which may confuse people.
 Many celebrities have opted to not subscribe to premium so finding out who is the actual celebrity and who isn’t may confuse some people.
+Unless you’ve followed them long before this change.

 X (formerly known as Twitter): @nickcarter, @backstreetboys, @aj_mclean, @howied, @kevinrichardson, and @brian_littrell